Keith Cirkel Software Cyber Shepherd

 WantedBy=multi-user.target

-Here's where I'll go a step further though.
-To simplify deployment of these services, I'll set up a watcher service which systemd can use to reload the main service whenever the binary changes, this gives me graceful reloading of the service by simply rsyncing the binary over:
+Here's where I'll go a step further.
+To simplify deployment, I'll set up a watcher service which systemd can use to reload the main service whenever the binary changes.
+This gives me graceful reloading by simply rsyncing the binary over:

 systemctl edit --force --full <svc>-watcher.service